ceramic-sf/quick-boi-source/bolq.md

 It is unlikely that a society closed to new ideas can be studied to learn new ideas.
 This includes ideas about what we should focus our attention on and do in life.
 ```

 Progress is sustainable indefinitely, but only be people with a culture of criticism in a dynamic society.
 This is an optimistic society who hope to learn from their own failings.
 However, learning from the failings of Easter island is not likely to be valuable for they made no progress in their pursuits.
-We shoud not hope to learn about new technologies or advancements from them.
+We should not hope to learn about new technologies or advancements from them.
 Similarly, other cultures that prevent criticism (such as those who mutilate and subdue some members) are unlikely to have accumulated advanced knowledge because they fundamentally have a static society that resists new ideas.

 *A static society is unlikely to have developed advanced knowledge in any domain.
 Progress requires the openness to new ideas.
 So to value all cultures as being equal (moral [relativism](#the-problem-with-relativism)) incorrectly expects all cultures to have made moral progress.*